Computing weight one modular forms over $\C$ and $\Fpbar$: Introduction

 \end{itemize}

 We found it hard to extract the answers to these questions from the literature, so we answered them ourselves with a systematic computation of weight one forms in characteristic zero and $p>2$.
-We looked in the range $1\leq N\leq 200$ in characteristic zero, and $1\leq N\leq 82$ in characteristic~$p$ (adopting a ``quit while you're ahead'' policy).
+In~2002 we looked in the range $1\leq N\leq 200$ in characteristic zero, and $1\leq N\leq 82$ in characteristic~$p$ (adopting a ``quit while you're ahead'' policy in the characteristic~$p$ case).
 Both of these bounds are very modest and even ten years ago, when we actually did the calculations, it would have been possible to go further.
+When Gabor Wiese re-ignited our interest in this project we ran the characteristic zero programs once more on a more modern computer, and this time they ran much faster, and up to $N=352$, before running out of memory.
 George Schaeffer has since stepped up to the plate and his forthcoming PhD thesis pushes these calculations much further.

-We did not find any characteristic zero weight~1 modular forms with associated Galois representations having projective image isomorphic to $A_5$ so we do not know what the smallest conductor of an $A_5$-representation is; as far as we know the smallest known conductor is Buhler's example, which has conductor~800.